 People who inject drugs (PWID) are at risk of HIV transmission and are the key population affected by hepatitis C virus (HCV) infection globally.
 HIV and HCV prevalence estimates among PWID are essential for planning, implementing and evaluating blood borne virus prevention programs.

+Findings highlight the benefits of investing in robust sentinel surveillance to monitor trends in drug use, sexual and injecting risk behaviour, treatment uptake and prevalence of blood-borne viral infections among PWID.
 Results from the ANSPS continue to inform NSP policy and practice in Australia, including the Return on Investment report evaluating the impact and cost effectiveness of NSPs on prevention of HIV and HCV infections among PWID (2010) and monitoring progress against the objectives of Australia’s National Blood Borne Virus National Strategies.

 - ANSPS National Advisory Group